 You won’t believe these before & after photos!
 See how our Twin Cities design team updated a 100+ year old farmhouse with a thoughtful kitchen renovation that maximizes space, storage, and functionality.

 In new construction, it’s easier to get everything you want in a kitchen.
 After all, you have few constraints and a blank slate.
 But in a 100+ year old farmhouse?
 There are a lot more considerations and limitations.
-That’s where you get to see design genius at work.
+That’s where you get to see design genius at work because the style of the home at the start of renovations was a 1970 rambler - a modification from its original state.

 In this Plymouth, MN kitchen remodel, our team was tasked with overhauling the kitchen.
 The homeowners wanted more space and storage, as well as an open, airy vibe that felt more connected to the rest of the home.
 Sounds simple enough...but the real challenge?
 They wanted to keep the vintage stone floors.